-Bye, Google: Alternatives to Google Products (Updated)Last Updated by Gray Williams on February 11, 2019
+Bye, Google: Alternatives to Google Products (Updated)Last Updated by John Bennet on February 11, 2019

 Google does a great job of casting itself as your friendly neighborhood Internet pal.
 Its clever doodles on the search engine home page delight us with puzzles or give credit to seldom-remembered pioneers.

 If you use Google on your phone, it stores your location every time you turn it on.
 It stores your search history across all your devices in a separate database, meaning even if you were to delete said history on all your devices, Google would still have a record of it.

 That’s the same for anything you’ve ever watched on YouTube.
 Ever.